zavolanlab/zarp-cli/docs/guides/installation.md

 | | :check_mark: | `install/environment.dev.yml` |
 | :check_mark: | :check_mark: | `install/environment.dev.root.yml` |

-To set up the environment execute the call below, but do not forget to replace the placeholder `ENVIRONMENT` with the appropriate file from the table above:
+To set up the environment, execute the call below, but do not forget to replace the placeholder `ENVIRONMENT` with the appropriate file from the table above:

 ```sh